Perissodactyla: Skull and teeth

 Odd-toed ungulates have a long upper jaw with an extended diastema between the front and cheek teeth, giving them an elongated head.
 The various forms of snout between families are due to differences in the form of the premaxilla.
 The lacrimal bone has projecting cusps in the eye sockets and a wide contact with the nasal bone.
 The temporomandibular joint is high and the mandible is enlarged.

-Rhinos have one or two horns made of agglutinated keratin, unlike the horns of even-toed ungulates, which have a bony core.
+Rhinos have one or two horns made of agglutinated keratin, unlike the horns of even-toed ungulates (Bovidae and pronghorn), which have a bony core.

 The number and form of the teeth vary according to diet.
 The incisors and canines can be very small or completely absent, as in the two African species of rhinoceros.
-In the horses, usually only the males possess canines.
+In horses, usually only the males possess canines.
 The surface shape and height of the molars is heavily dependent on whether soft leaves or hard grass make up the main component of their diets.
 Three or four cheek teeth are present on each jaw half, so the dental formula of odd-toed ungulates is:

+The guttural pouch, a small outpocketing of the auditory tube that drains the middle ear, is a characteristic feature of Perissodactyla.
+The guttural pouch is of particular concern in equine veterinary practice, due to its frequent involvement in some serious infections.
+Aspergillosis (infection with Aspergillus mould) of the guttural pouch (also called guttural pouch mycosis) can cause serious damage to the tissues of the pouch, as well as surrounding structures including important cranial nerves (nerves IX-XII: glossopharyngeal, vagus, accessory and hypoglossal nerves) and the internal carotid artery.
+Strangles (Streptococcus equi equi infection) is a highly transmissible respiratory infection of horses that can cause pus to accumulate in the guttural pouch; horses with S. equi equi colonising their guttural pouch can continue to intermittently shed the bacteria for several months, and should be isolated from other horses during this time to prevent transmission.
+Due to the intermittent nature of S. equi equi shedding, prematurely reintroducing an infected horse may risk exposing other horses to the infection, even though the shedding horse appears well and may have previously returned negative samples.
+The function of the guttural pouch has been difficult to determine, but it is now believed to play a role in cooling blood in the internal carotid artery before it enters the brain.